single-cell-data/mams/specification.md

 **Field:** modality
 **Value:** Character string
 **Description:** Describes the modality of the matrix.
-**Notes and considerations for implementation:**  If features or observations are of mixed modalities, then `feature_modality` in the FAM class or `observation_modality` in the FOM class should be used, respectively.
+If features or observations are of mixed modalities, then `feature_modality` in the FAM class or `observation_modality` in the FOM class should be used, respectively.
 This field may often be the same as another field or a combination of other fields such as `analyte` or `species`.

 ## Subset fields

 **Field:** obs_subset
 **Value:** Character string
 **Description:** Describes the subset of observations that are present in the FOM.
-**Notes and considerations for implementation:**  This field can be used to denote different subsets of observations that may be required at different stages of analysis after removing poor quality observations.
+This field can be used to denote different subsets of observations that may be required at different stages of analysis after removing poor quality observations.
 Several suggested cateogories are provided for common quality control steps.
 This term can also be used describe a matrix containing a subset of observations based on biological characteristics.
 For example, after initial clustering and cell type identification, a subset of cells belonging to a particular cell type (e.g. T-cells) may be isolated and re-clustered to better characterize transitionary cell states within the cell type.
 This subset may have its own normalization, dimensionality reductions, embeddings, etc.

 **Field:** obs_subset_description
 **Value:** Character string
 **Description:** A brief description of the `obs_subset` field.
-**Notes and considerations for implementation:**

 **Suggested categories for `obs_subset` and `obs_subset_description`:**